- CIT Bank vs Ally Bank : Which is Better? - June 3, 2020

 What a Robo-Advisor Is

 If you’re new to investing, you might not have heard about robo-advisors.
 They are digital platforms that provide financial planning services that you used to get exclusively from a human advisor.
 You complete a survey and the robo-advisor makes recommendations or even invests your money based on the results.
+So if you’re an aspiring investor, it’s recommended that you consult services like fundamental analysis in order to weigh which investment would yield better results for you.

 Robo-advisors are now a $43B, fast-growing part of the financial services industry.
 Some are adding humans as back-up advisors.
 Two of the best known are Betterment and Acorns.